 Good night my love,” he said as looked to the ceiling.
 He got up from his seat and put the datapad down as he tried his hardest to put the fact that he missed his wife to the back of his mind.

 Meanwhile on Tau Ceti, Rachel too was looking up at her ceiling.
 “I love you Richard,” she whispered and then wiped at her eyes.
 She told herself that she wouldn’t get too weepy and that was what she was bound to do.
 As she stood up from her bed and walked out of her private room and into the common area that she shared with three others in her quad.

 “Hey they Rachel!”
-Lisa exclaimed as she noticed that her friend had walked out of her private room.
+Nicole exclaimed as she noticed that her friend had walked out of her private room.
 “How was your talk with your husband?”

 “Well, as good as it can ever go.
 It’s the goodbyes that really get to me.